What is Passive Design in Architecture?

 What is Passive Design in Architecture

-Passive design in architecture means designing a building so intelligently that it stays brighter, cooler, better ventilated and more comfortable before expensive mechanical systems are added.
-Instead of depending only on air conditioners, heaters, artificial lights and oversized backup power, passive design uses orientation, shading, roof insulation, cross ventilation, daylight, thermal mass and landscape to reduce heat gain and improve comfort naturally.
+Passive design in architecture means designing a building so it stays cooler, brighter, better ventilated and more comfortable before expensive mechanical systems are added.
+In Pakistan, it uses orientation, shading, roof insulation, cross ventilation, daylight, thermal mass and landscape to reduce heat gain and improve everyday comfort.
+For homeowners in Lahore, Islamabad, Rawalpindi, DHA, Bahria Town, Lake City and Gulberg Greens, passive design is not just a sustainability trend.
+It is a practical way to build a home that feels better, uses less energy and performs better over time.

 Why Passive Design Matters in Pakistan in 2026